 About Four Leaf Clovers

 Before you begin your search for that seemingly ‘mystical’ clover specimen, it helps to have a little background info about four leaf clovers.
 We all know that it is thought to bring good luck to the finder (Yeah right.
 I find them all the time and if it weren’t for my bad luck, I’d have no luck at all!), but did you know that St. Patrick is said to have used the three-leaf clover to explain the Holy Trinity to the pagan Irish, and the fourth leaf is believed to represent God’s grace.

 The elusive four leaf clover occurs in white clover (Trifolium repens).
 You know the one.
-That common weed popping up in yards everywhere and difficult to control once it’s taken hold.
+That common weed popping up in yards everywhere and is difficult to control once it’s taken hold.
 A white clover leaf should, generally, only have three leaflets – which is why the species name is trifolium; ‘tri’ means three.
 However, many times (more often than you would think) you will come across a clover with four leaves, five leaves (cinquefoil) or even more – my kids have a knack for finding clovers having six or even seven leaves.
 So why does this happen and how rare is it?

 What Causes Four Leaf Clovers?

 When you’re looking for answers to what causes four leaf clovers, the scientific response is normally, “We aren’t quite sure why it happens.”
 There are, however, a number of theories.